AJ Moir Stakes

 Black Caviar won as the shortest-priced favourite in modern racing history when it paid $1.05 in 2011.
 She had won the Schillaci Stakes in her start prior as the $1.07 favourite and those prices were about the norm for Black Caviar in the height of her career.

 The biggest-priced winner was Aquilone in 1985.
-With Pay Hyland in the saddle, the four-year-old upset the field to score at odds of $40.
+With Pat Hyland in the saddle, the four-year-old caused the upset in a strong field to score at odds of $40.

 Recent A.J Moir Stakes winners